chees-e/vDFT/README.md

     assign out = product[34:24];
 endmodule
 ```
-The size of the buses are determined as follows:
+The sizes of the buses are determined as follows:

 - $x_n$: range $[-1000, 1000]$ means $lg(1000) < 10$, so $10$ bit $+ 1$ sign bit is enough.
 - $n$: we need to manually control $n$ to be between $0$ and $\frac{N}{2k}$, the maximum value in this case would be the lowest note A0 (smallest $k$): $lg(\frac{44100}{2\cdot 27.5}) < 10$.